Tooltip container

 Colonel Alfred Steinsberg as commander of IR.
 91 in the field in 1915.

-Regimentskommando is named 4 times in The Good Soldier Švejk.
+Regimentskommando is mentioned 4 times in The Good Soldier Švejk.

 Regimentskommando is mentioned by Oberst Schröder when he is formulating a denial of the accusations that were raised in the Hungarian press against Oberleutnant Lukáš after the scandal in Sopronyi utca.